Production deployment

 ## Pre-production checklist[](#pre-production-checklist "Direct link to Pre-production checklist")

-Complete these four steps before every production deployment:
+Complete these three steps before every production deployment:

 1. **Verify on dev first** - deploy to the development environment and confirm everything works.
 Never push untested code directly to production.